Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 In India, companies typically provide annual increments to employees based on their performance over the course of the year.
 This increment is usually a percentage of their current salary and is reflected in their salary slip and Form 16.

-It’s important for employees to understand the criteria for receiving an increment in their organization and to work towards meeting these criteria through hard work and dedication to their job responsibilities.
+It’s important for employees to understand the criteria for receiving an increment in their organisation and to work towards meeting these criteria through hard work and dedication to their job responsibilities.

 Appraisal